 }

-The diameter of a tree has a property that helps us find it more simply.
-This property is: the farthest vertex from any vertex is one end of a diameter of the tree.
+The tree diameter has a property that helps us find it more easily.
+That property is: The farthest vertex from any given vertex is an endpoint of one of the tree's diameters.

-To prove this, root the tree from an arbitrary vertex.
-Consider one of the diameters of the tree (which is also a path).
-This diameter/path has exactly one vertex that is closest to the root (the lowest common ancestor of the path's endpoints).
-If the farthest vertex from our initial vertex lies within the subtree of this common ancestor, we can remove one branch and add the branch corresponding to this vertex.
-The path length does not decrease, so it remains a diameter.
-The other case is impossible because starting from a vertex farther from the common ancestor and moving to this vertex would create a longer diameter, which is a contradiction.
-Thus, this vertex must be one end of a diameter of the tree.
+To prove this, root the tree at this vertex.
+Consider one of the tree's diameters.
+This diameter, which is also a path, has exactly one vertex that is closest to the root.
+(The lowest common ancestor of the path's endpoints.)
+If our desired farthest vertex is within the subtree of this vertex, we remove one branch and add the branch corresponding to this vertex; the path length does not decrease, so it remains a diameter.
+The other case is not possible because in that scenario, starting from a vertex farther than the common ancestor and going to this vertex would yield a larger diameter, which is a contradiction.
+Thus, this vertex is an endpoint of one of the tree's diameters.

-Using this property, we can find the tree's diameter.
-We write a function that takes a vertex as input and returns one of the farthest vertices from it using BFS.
-We run this function from an arbitrary vertex and call the result \(u\).
-Then, we run the same function again starting from \(u\) and call the result \(v\).
-From the above theorem, since \(u\) is one end of a diameter, the path \(uv\) is a diameter of the tree.
+This property can be used to find the tree diameter.
+We write a function that takes a vertex as input and, using a DFS algorithm, returns one of the farthest vertices from it.
+We execute this function starting from an arbitrary vertex and name the result \(u\).
+Then we execute this function again starting from \(u\) and name the result \(v\).
+Since we know from the above theorem that vertex \(u\) is an endpoint of one of the tree's diameters, the path \(uv\) is one of the tree's diameters.